Healthy Urban Childhoods 8 – 9 October 2019

 - Spaces for play, recovery, contact with nature, independent mobility and physical exercise - how do we make it happen?

-- Children's meaningful participation in the planning processes and indicators for children's built environments
+- Children's meaningful participation in the planning processes and incentives for building healthy environments

-- Building and using evidence about inequalities in children's health.
+- Building and using evidence about inequalities in children's urban health

-- Ending Childhood Obesity Zones in practise - time to make it happen
+- Ending Childhood Obesity Zones in practice - how to build evidence

 - Inclusion through social innovation